jmwalsh101/OPUS/client/README.md

 4. Text editor style buttons need to be fixed
 5. Login credentials need to be set as required and full workflow implemented
 6. Icon button needed to fix places where icon doesn't work in a button

-7. Active button for NavBar
-8. Content for account page
+7. Content for account page
-9. Get Texts and Documents pages layout and content done
+8. Get Texts and Documents pages layout and content done
-10. Get login and registration pages finished
+9. Get login and registration pages finished
-11. Add validation to docs and component submission?
+10. Add validation to docs and component submission?
-12. Disable buttons not valid for use
+11. Disable buttons not valid for use
     13: BUG: can delete document that doesn't exist - i.e. usedComponents == true but name != true

 **Nice To haves**